mynameisfiber/nymarkable/README.md

 ### Create edition and send to remarkable

-Same as creating a standalone PDF but we also get to supply a device IP,
+Same as creating a standalone PDF but we also get to supply a device IP.
+This curently uses the USB web interface to do the upload, so that feature should be enabled and the device connected to your machine.

 ```
 $ nymarkable update-device --device-ip 10.11.99.1 --filename nytimes.pdf